 - We may receive personal data about you from various third parties, including technical data from the following parties:

-- analytics providers [such as Google based outside the EU]
+- analytics providers [such as Google based outside the UK]

-- advertising networks [such as Google based outside the EU]
+- advertising networks [such as Google based outside the UK]

-- search information providers [such as Google based outside the EU].
+- search information providers [such as Google based outside the UK].

 How we use your personal data